rub-wim/rub-wim.github.io/index.md

 Sign up for our [mailing list](https://lists.ruhr-uni-bochum.de/mailman/listinfo/women-in-maths) or become a member by filling out [this Google form](https://docs.google.com/forms/d/e/1FAIpQLSdmaadCNGYQ25b-C8ToJdVUVEInu_W2b99f71fXeSLqNCN-1Q/viewform?usp=sf_link)

-## UPCOMING EVENT: KICKOFF MEETING

-- **When?** 13 July 2023, 14:00 - 16:00
-- **Where?** Friedrich-Sommer-Raum IB 1/103
-- **What?** A friendly meeting to get to know other women in math, with lightning talks about our research.
-Everyone is welcome to introduce themselves and give a 5 minute talk about their research.
-- **How do I sign up?** Anyone can show up.
-If you want to give a lightning talk, email the organizers by July 10.

 <img src="rub.svg" class="rub_logo">

 [Fakultät für Mathematik](https://math.ruhr-uni-bochum.de/) at the Ruhr-Universität Bochum webpage